How Video Game Addiction Affects the Human Body

 Dry mouth, lips and tongue |

-Cracks in the corners of the mouth (angular cheilitis) from dehydration and vitamin deficiency; Sunken eyes, dark circles under the eyes from sleep deprivation |
+Cracks in the corners of the mouth (angular cheilitis) owing to dehydration and vitamin deficiency; sunken eyes and dark circles under the eyes resulting from sleep deprivation |

-More wrinkles/ fine lines |
+More wrinkles/fine lines |

 Droopy corners of the mouth |